mwl-logo

 Pork shoulder butt: (8 oz)

-Cut into slices, strips, and then into fine bits.
-Soak in water and massage the pork for 1-2 minutes.
-Let it sit for 10-15 minutes.
+Cut into slices, strips, then into fine bits.
+Soak in water and massage the pork for 1 to 2 minutes.
+Let it sit for 10 to 15 minutes.
 Afterward, drain in a colander and squeeze out as much water as you can.

 Shrimp: (4 oz)